Xianjie-Guo/FedPC/README.md

     alpha is the significance level

-    G is the learned skeleton; for the first time, fully connected matrix
+    G is the learned skeleton; for the first time, a fully connected matrix

-    sep is the seperation set
+    sep is the separation set

-    ord is the length of the seperation set
+    ord is the length of the separation set

 OUTPUT:

-    DAG is uncomplete DAG under the length of seperation set
+    DAG is incomplete DAG under the length of separation set

-    sep is seperation set identified
+    sep is the separation set identified

 -------------------------------------------------------------------------------------------------------------------

-'orient_dis.m'(for discrete datasets) and 'orient_con.m' (for continues datasets) is to orient edges.
+'orient_dis.m'(for discrete datasets) and 'orient_con.m' (for continuous datasets) are to orient edges.

 In 'orient_dis.m' and 'orient_con.m', the inputs and outputs are the same, shown below: